-Over the last year we have identified a number of cases where the lack of clarity in the education sector is causing practical problems for whistleblowers.
+We have identified a number of cases where the lack of clarity in the education sector is causing practical problems for whistleblowers.
 As we have also experienced an increased demand on our advice line from this sector, we undertook a statistical review of our cases and a detailed review of our most recent 100 cases.
 This short paper provides a breakdown of these results.

 CITIZENSHIP - A WORKSHOP ON WHISTLEBLOWING

-Public Concern at Work is the UK's leading authority on public interest whistleblowing.
 Recognising that it is important to raise awareness of this subject amongst young people, we developed teaching materials for a workshop on whistleblowing, which we successfully launched in schools in 2007.
 By reference to various situations, students are encouraged to discuss:

 - The issue of speaking out when the interests of other people are at risk;

 - the reasons why people might choose not to speak up; and

 our responsibilities towards one another in all areas of life.

 - The current release of materials is for Key Stage 3.